duyet/blog/content/posts/2014/2014-06-11-10-secrets-you-should-have-learned-with.md

 ## 5. SQL ##

-As someone said to me at a meetup recently, “All the SQL I know I learned on the job.
+As someone said to me at a meetup recently, "All the SQL I know I learned on the job.
 Why are databases an elective?
-What doesn’t use a database?”
+What doesn’t use a database?"

 The era of storing data in flat files is over.
 Everything goes into and out of a database, and SQL is the language that’s used to retrieve it.
 SQL is also a declarative language, not a procedural language, and so requires learning a new way of thinking about problem solving.
 But every programmer should understand the basics of database normalization and be able to do SELECTs (including basic INNER and OUTER JOINs), INSERTs, UPDATEs and DELETEs.